RUSH; lush; lust; lost; lout; gout; glut; SLUT.

 Q: How does Congress plan to combat current unemployment issues?
 (Steven Seymour, Clarksburg, Md.)

-A. “There must have been either the grossest treachery, or the most inconceivable imbecility, and very likely a mixture of both.”
+And Last: A. “There must have been either the grossest treachery, or the most inconceivable imbecility, and very likely a mixture of both.”

 Q. How did all of my brilliant Style Invitational entries get overlooked yet again?
 (Mark Richardson)